enermaps/enermaps/cm/README.md

   env_file:
     .env
 ```

+## cm_script.py

+This python script file contains all the functions that make the CM work.
+If the need arises, it is possible to organise these functions in directories.
+But, to keep the structure the same throughout each CM, it is recommended to keep
+a main function in a separate file at the root of the CM directory
+(as shown in first section or in the [example_multiply](./example_multiply) folder).

+It is also important to note that before running CM, we need to check that the selection made
+contains non-null pixels and at most a maximum number of pixels.

+For this purpose the function `validate_selection` has been developed.
+The script for this function can be found in the [cm_input.py](./base/BaseCM/cm_input.py) file.
+If, for some reason, this function does not work for you, it is up to each CM developer to develop
+a function compatible with the CM in question.

 # Post geofile

 In case a CM would like to post a goofile to API, this is possible.